-Functional Medicine Expert, Alejandro Junger, M.D. on Bouncing Back from Adrenal Fatigue
+Functional Medicine Expert, Alejandro Junger, M.D. on Bouncing Back from Fatigue

 I know that sleep is really important for my overall health.
 Is there a way stay on track? — CO

 The adrenal system is important to maintain healthy energy levels.
 Here are a few things you can do to support the adrenals, your energy, and overall well-being:

 Eat a Healthy Diet

 Avoid foods that your body is allergic to or intolerant of—for many, this is dairy and gluten.
 Taking a break from alcohol, sugar, and processed foods full of chemicals, also helps support your adrenals.
 Choose foods with a high content of minerals.
 Superfoods like maca, lucuma, and acai are beneficial, too, as are smoothies with quality vegetable protein, which can replenish nutrient stores without requiring a lot of digestive work.

 Adaptogenic herbs that have been used in Ayurvedic tradition for thousands of years help maintain the body’s healthy function in the face of changing circumstances.
 They are the key ingredients of the Why Am I So Effing Tired vitamin regimen: Ashwagandha, in particular, is used to support the immune system and help relieve the body and mind of stress.